TESOL Endorsement - Course Descriptions

 This is a foundation course in linguistics with a focus on academic language development of second language learners.
 Fundamental concepts in the core of linguistics, including morphology, syntax, semantics, phonetics, phonology, and pragmatics are covered in lectures and structured linguistic exercises with discussions on practical applications to classroom instruction.
 Students apply the linguistic knowledge and analytic tools learned in this class to analyze content texts and to make connections between linguistics and their professional and personal lives.

-5500:543 Techniques for Teaching English as a Second Language (3 credit hours)
+5500:543 Techniques for Teaching English as a Second Language (3 credit hours; 10 field hours)

 5610:569 Inclusive Education for English Learners (2 credit hours)